JM89/crash-courses/CrashCourse-API/Lesson3/README.md

 * Username: `sa`
 * Password: `VerySecret1234`

-The results should look like:
+The results should look like this:
 ![01](./images/01.png)

 Our database is now ready.

 **Step 2**: Prepare the DAL

 So far, the code in the `BlogPostController.cs` class is kept minimal but connecting and interacting with the DB will require more code.
-As a best coding practice, we want our classes to be responsible of a single task (Single Responsibility Principle) and to allow to change implementations easily (RDBMS vs NoSQL) without too much collateral damage.
+As a best coding practice, we want our classes to be responsible for a single task (Single Responsibility Principle) and to allow to change implementations easily (RDBMS vs NoSQL) without too much collateral damage.

 As we start decoupling our code, we have to speak briefly of Dependency Injection.
 DI is a design pattern used to implement IoC (Inversion of Control or Dependency inversion principle.
 One example of dependency can be found in the WeatherForecastController: ILogger<WeatherForecastController>.
-Since `ILogger` is in the constructor of our controller, we need this dependency to be created before we create our controller is constructed: this dependency will be intialized and injected into our constructor.
+Since `ILogger` is in the constructor of our controller, we need this dependency to be created before we create our controller is constructed: this dependency will be initialized and injected into our constructor.

 Let's take a counter-example: we could have implemented the following code for `WeatherForecastController.cs`.
 We create an instance of type `ConsoleLogger` inside the constructor and assign it to \_logger variable.
 Logging is something rather popular, so you can expect many classes will have the same code implemented in their constructors.